OBOAcademy/obook/04-OntologyTheory/clone-mond-repo.md

 2. Go to: File -> Open
 3. Navigate to mondo/src/ontology/mondo-edit.obo and open this file in Protege

 If this all works okay, you are all set.
-We'll go over editing workflows when we meet.
+We'll go over the editing workflows when we meet.